andii1701/toy-robot/README.md

 - Test commands files can be found in the test_commands directory.

 ### Test command files
-There are more example commands in the test_commands directory
+There are some test commands files in the test_commands directory that exercise the simulation features and error catching.

-To run all the test_commands run the script ./run_all_examples TODO
+To run all the test_commands run the script `./run_test_commands`